top of page

 Shifting the mindset, from maintenance operations to asset management.

 Mold life can be summarized in this loop: Storage > Lubricant > IS machine > Cleaning > Eventual mold repair > Storage.
-Unless is going straight to be lubricated getting ready again fort the IS machine.
+Unless it is going straight to be lubricated getting ready again for the IS machine.

 The Choice: 5 Methods under the LEAN Manufacturing Lens.

-To protect these assets, we must evaluate technologies: eliminating waste (Muda) and ensuring process stability, possibly tend to quality and standardization.
+To protect these assets, we must evaluate technologies: eliminating waste (Muda) and ensuring process stability, with an eye to quality and standardization.

 Options available today are: